youmi-zym/TemporalStereo/README.md

 #### KITTI 2012/2015

-Processed KITTI 2012/2015 dataset and KITTI Raw Sequences can be downloaded [here:comming soon]().
+Processed KITTI 2012/2015 dataset and KITTI Raw Sequences can be downloaded from [Baidu Wangpan](https://pan.baidu.com/s/1epoRBXRy1c4TELMEa-aovg?pwd=iros), with password: iros.

+Sorry for this unconvenience, we didn't find other place that can upload so large file.

+Besides, above link we only upload the pseudo labels of the KITTI Raw Sequences, for raw image downloading, you can refer to [this](https://github.com/youmi-zym/CompletionFormer#kitti-depth-completion-kitti-dc) for help.

+While for KITTI 2012 & 2015, we provide stereo image sequences, estimated poses by ORBSLAM3, and calibration files.

 #### TartanAir

 Processed TartanAir dataset can be downloaded [here:comming soon]().

+Sorry, this file is super large, over 200G.
+If anyone who has idea on uploading so large file, please contact me or just open a issue.
+Thanks!

 ## ⏳ Training